 How picky and resistant eaters are created

 If any of these systems are not functioning properly, there is an impact on the eating process.
 As any new type of food can lead to potential sensory overload, these resistant eaters want to stay safe and stick to what they know.
-Parents try a variety of tactics with not very much success and often in the end, concerned about nutrition, they cater to their resistant eater’s preferences.
+Parents try a variety of tactics with not very much success and often in the end are concerned about nutrition which results in catering to their resistant eater’s preferences.

 Picky eaters vs. resistant eaters

 Picky eaters have aversions to food but they eventually eat enough of a variety of foods to maintain a balanced diet.
 Resistant eaters, however, have severe food aversions that prevent them from eating a balanced diet.
 Resistant eaters often exhibit one or more of the following:

 - Limited food selections (will eat 10-15 foods or less)

 - Limited food groups (refuses one or more food groups)

 - Exhibits anxiety/tantrums or gags/become ill when experiencing a new food

 - Experiences food jags; requiring one or more foods be present at every meal prepared in the same manner

 Here are some ways to support your resistant eater in feeling more positive about eating: